FI 590 Internship in Finance (1 credit)

-Extends the basic understanding of financial concepts and tools by emphasizing the modern fundamentals of the theory of finance.
-Develops the ability to apply financial analysis, planning and valuation techniques to solving financial problems.
-Covers issues related to how managers manage the assets in place, identify and evaluate future investment opportunities, and analyze sources and costs of capital necessary to fund these projects.
+The course extends the basic understanding of financial concepts and tools by emphasizing the modern fundamentals of the theory of finance.
+It develops the ability to apply financial analysis, planning and valuation techniques to solving financial problems.
+The course covers issues related to how managers manage the assets in place, identify and evaluate future investment opportunities, and analyze sources and costs of capital necessary to fund these projects.
 Topics are presented in an environment that includes strategic, global and technological issues where appropriate and relevant.

 FI 627 Corporate Finance: Applications and Advanced Topics (3 credits)

-Hones analytical skills by exploring applications of concepts and tools introduced in GR 525 and FI 625.
-This is a case-based course where students examine a wide range of topics in corporate finance in a real-world setting.
-Issues examined can include but are not limited to building financial forecasts, estimating a cost of capital, making corporate investment decisions, private equity financing, the decision to go public, long-term financing choices, management buyouts, the economics of mergers, acquisitions and divestitures, and corporate risk management.
+This course hones analytical skills by exploring applications of concepts and tools introduced in GR 525 and FI 625.
+It is a case-based course where students examine a wide range of topics in corporate finance in a real-world setting.
+Issues examined can include, but are not limited to, building financial forecasts, estimating a cost of capital, making corporate investment decisions, private equity financing, the decision to go public, long-term financing choices, management buyouts, the economics of mergers, acquisitions and divestitures, and corporate risk management.

 FI 631 Financial Modeling (3 credits)